This article was previously published on April 17, 2018 and updated for comprehensiveness and accuracy.

-Incorporating smart lighting into your home automation system saves energy and money on your electricity bills.
-Similar to smart thermostats, smart lights let you control the lights in and around your home through a mobile device.
-Set automated schedules, and cut back on the amount of electricity wasted on unnecessary lighting.
+Like smart thermostats, incorporating smart lighting into your home automation system saves energy and money on your electricity bills.
+Smart lights let you control the lights in and around your home through a mobile device.
+Set automated schedules and cut back on the amount of electricity wasted on unnecessary lighting.

-For even more green-convenience, consider smart lights with geo-fencing technology.
-Geo-fencing detects when a homeowner is in range and automatically turns lights on—adding more energy-efficient convenience for you, your wallet and the environment.
+For even greater green convenience, consider smart lights with geofencing technology.
+Geo-fencing detects when a homeowner is in range and automatically turns lights on—adding more energy-efficient convenience for you, your wallet, and the environment.